Brainstorm (1983 film): Plot

-Michael's playback is cut short by Hal, but having witnessed the near-death experience makes Michael curious to see the entire tape.
+Michael's playback is cut short by Hal, but witnessing the near-death experience makes Michael eager to see the entire tape.
 Alex has the recording locked away and tells Michael he will not be allowed to view it.
 When he returns to work, Michael walks in on Landan and outside technicians going through his research records.
 Alex responds to his protests by firing Michael and Karen.

 Michael attempts to hack into the lab's computers.
 Hal advises him to look under "Project Brainstorm", a program the military created to use their invention for torture and brainwashing.
 Michael accesses a tape from his den and quickly stops viewing it because of its disturbing nature.
-Michael and Karen's son Chris inadvertently views the tape, causing him to have a psychotic experience that results in his hospitalization.
+Michael and Karen's son Chris inadvertently views the tape, causing a psychotic break that requires hospitalization.
 Alex visits and Michael confronts him about Project Brainstorm, blaming Alex for his son's condition.
 Alex denies any knowledge of the project, then informs Michael of Gordy's death.

 Michael vows to destroy his work and enlists the help of Karen and Hal.
-Michael and Karen head to the Pinehurst Resort, and realizing they are under surveillance, stage a fight that results in Karen leaving for Hal's house.
+Michael and Karen head to the Pinehurst Resort, and realizing they are under surveillance, stage a fight that ends in Karen leaving for Hal's house.
 As the two feign reconciliation over the phone, Michael accesses the Brainstorm computer via another phone line while Karen hacks into the system, sabotaging the robots that manufacture the interface terminals.
+They run amok.

-Karen shuts down the security system, locking the staff outside and enabling Michael to load Lillian's tape and experience it uninterrupted.
+Karen shuts down the security system, locking the staff outside.
+Michael loads Lillian's tape.
 With the plant in chaos, Robert orders Michael's arrest.

-Karen leaves the house to meet with Michael.
+Karen leaves to meet with Michael at a place important to them.
 Hal and his wife, Wendy, send the last of Karen's commands to the company computers, shutting down the plant.

-Karen meets with Michael while the tape is playing.
+Karen follows Michael to a phone booth at the Wright Brothers memorial.
+The tape plays.
 Michael bears witness to the afterlife, experiencing a vision of hell, then traveling from Earth and through the universe, even after the tape ends.
 He ultimately has visions of angels and departed souls flying into a great cosmic Light.
-Michael then collapses.
-Karen sobs, believing him dead.
-She pleads for Michael to stay alive.
-Awakening from the experience, he weeps with joy and embraces Karen.
+Then he collapses.
+Karen, believing him dead or dying, screams at him, over and over, demanding that he stay with her.
+Awakening, weeping with joy, Michael points up and whispers, “Look at the stars!”
+Their embrace, enclosed in a memory bubble, floats into the night.